YashwanthProfile/yashwanthprofile.github.io/content/authors/admin/_index.md

     awarder: datacamp
     icon: datacamp
     summary: |
       Object-oriented programming (OOP) lets you specify relationships between functions and the objects that they can act on, helping you manage complexity in your code.
-This is an intermediate level course, providing an introduction to OOP, using the S3 and R6 systems.
+This is an intermediate-level course, providing an introduction to OOP, using the S3 and R6 systems.
 S3 is a great day-to-day R programming tool that simplifies some of the functions that you write.
 R6 is especially useful for industry-specific analyses, working with web APIs, and building GUIs.
 ---

 ## About Me